NOTA (film): Plot

 Varun Subramanyam (Vijay Deverakonda) is a video game designer living in the UK.
 He is the son of Vinodhan Subramanyam, the long-time Chief Minister of Tamil Nadu.
-Varun visits Chennai for his birthday to be celebrated in the orphanage which he runs and also to see his little half-sister Narmada (Amrutha).
-Later he goes out partying, but a heavy police convoy nabs him by 1:00 AM and brings him home for a shocking news: Varun is to be sworn in as the new Chief Minister by 5:00 AM to protect the party, as Vinodhan (Nassar) is to be sentenced guilty in a corruption case the next day.
+Varun visits Chennai for his birthday to visit the orphanage he runs and see his little half-sister Narmada (Amrutha).
+Varum later goes out partying arrives home to shocking news that he is to be sworn in as the new Chief Minister as Vinodhan (Nassar) is to be found guilty in a corruption case.
 Despite his reservations, Varun is sworn in as Chief Minister.

-Despite being head of government, CM Varun, who has no idea about all this, accepts for it, provided that his father will be out in bail within two weeks and remains confined in a self-imposed house arrest.
-Varun actually does nothing except play video games in his room and signs the documents provided by the Chief Secretary.
-Unfortunately, consequences turn plates negatively to Vinodhan, who is sentenced to prison in the high court appeal until end of case.
-After Vinodhan gets arrested, riots take place in the city.
-In the riots, a bus gets burnt in which a little schoolgirl dies in the fire.
-Varun, who was out to meet his guru Mahendran (Sathyaraj) goes to the spot where the bus was burnt.
-He asks Mahendran to meet him at the spot.
-He is heartbroken upon seeing the wails of the little girl's mother.
-He then realizes the importance of his position and stops the riots, by threatening, in an immediate press meeting on the accident spot.
-Unfortunately, this is not liked by the opposition party led by Varadarajan (K.S.G.Venkatesh).
+As Chief Minister Varun does nothing save play video games and sign documents provided by the Chief Secretary.
+When Vinodhan is arrested and sent to prison riots break out in the city.
+A schoolgirl dies in a bus fire during the riots and Varun goes to the site of the tragedy, asking his guru Mahendran (Sathyaraj), to meet him there.

+Varun then realizes the importance of his position and stops the riots, threatening the rioters at a press meeting.
+This is not liked by the opposition party led by Varadarajan (K.S.G.Venkatesh).
 Varun then gains the name "Rowdy CM" given by the opposition party after being mocked as "Dummy CM".